Students in Rome

 Rome is one of the most incredible cities on earth.
 It was once the capital of the world and stands at the center of the University of Mary's Christian, Catholic, and Benedictine tradition.
 Walk the streets that martyrs trod, see the ruins of the palace of the emperors, gaze upon the works of Michelangelo and Caravaggio, and visit the places where Saint Benedict himself lived.

-At Mary, we aim to educate our students on how to be leaders in the service of truth, and they can come to know and understand the truth about the world and themselves through a living encounter with history and faith at the very heart of Christianity.
+At Mary, we aim to educate our students on how to be leaders in the service of truth.
+In Rome, students can come to know and understand the truth about the world and themselves through a living encounter with history and faith at the very heart of Christianity.
 Come study in Rome and have a first-hand encounter with everything that makes the University of Mary "joyfully Christian, faithfully Catholic, and gratefully Benedictine."

 Benjamin Helget, ‘21, studied at the University of Mary’s Rome Campus.
 In this video, he shares about his experience studying in Rome and also traveling through Europe during his time abroad.